 The assessment of whether the Mayflower Pipeline Incident Response activities within Dawson Cove produced a discernible layer of new, surficial sediment in Lake Conway is summarized in Sections 7.9.2 and 7.9.3, and primarily relied on inspection of sediment stratigraphy.
 This included limited qualitative evaluation of various physical characteristics of the near-surface sediment profile in relation to background samples.
-While more extensive information about the near-surface sediment conditions and characteristics are available through detailed inspection of sediment profile imagery (as listed in the DARSP), not all of these characteristics are relevant to the evaluation of presence/absence of a new sediment layer in Lake Conway.
+While more extensive information about the near-surface sediment profile imagery (as listed in the DARSP), not all of these characteristics are relevant to the evaluation of presence/absence of a new sediment layer in Lake Conway.
 For completeness with respect to the types of information identified in the DARSP, a brief listing and discussion of these follows.